joerick/pyinstrument/README.md

 Signal or setprofile mode?
 --------------------------

 On Mac/Linux/Unix, pyinstrument can run in 'signal' mode.
-This uses OS- provided signals to interrupt the process every 1ms and record the stack.
-This gives much lower overhead (and thus accurate) readings than the standard Python [`sys.setprofile`][setprofile] style profilers. **However, this can only profile the main thread**.
+This uses OS-provided signals to interrupt the process every 1ms and record the stack.
+It gives much lower overhead (and thus accurate) readings than the standard Python [`sys.setprofile`][setprofile] style profilers. **However, this can only profile the main thread**.